Mouride: Political influence

-Marabout very rarely themselves participate directly in the political process.
-What is more common is to see them exert their influence over their followers and use this in return to gain a larger presence in the Senegalese politics.
+Marabouts very rarely participate themselves directly in the political process.
+What is more common is to see them exert their influence over their followers and use this in return to gain a larger presence in Senegalese politics.
 Such things as withholding seed from granaries, unless followers purchase party cards, is a way that some marabouts exert their influence in the region to attain votes.
 Other marabout may actually seek out political office, but most prefer to use their influence as an intermediary of politics in Senegal.